jeffersoncgo/content-recommender/README.md

     *   Click the "Connect" button.

 4.  **View Recommendations:**
-    Once successfully logged in, the application will fetch your library data and display movie recommendations.
+    Once successfully logged in, the application will fetch your library data and display Content recommendations.

 ## Customization

-The `findSimilar.js` file contains a `WEIGHTS` object that allows you to adjust the importance of different movie attributes in the similarity calculation.
-You can modify these values to prioritize certain aspects of movie similarity according to your preferences.
+The `findSimilar.js` file contains a `WEIGHTS` object that allows you to adjust the importance of different Content attributes in the similarity calculation.
+You can modify these values to prioritize certain aspects of Content similarity according to your preferences.
 For example, increasing the `DIRECTOR_WRITER` weight will give more importance to shared directors or writers.

 ```javascript
 const WEIGHTS = {